 Controllers, helpers and models each have a parent class you can use to define application-wide changes.
 AppController (located at /app/Controller/AppController.php), AppHelper (located at /app/View/Helper/AppHelper.php) and AppModel (located at /app/Model/AppModel.php) are great places to put methods you want to share between all controllers, helpers or models.

-Although they aren’t classes or files, routes play a role in requests made to CakePHP.
+Although routes aren’t classes or files, they play a role in requests made to CakePHP.
 Route definitions tell CakePHP how to map URLs to controller actions.
 The default behavior assumes that the URL /controller/action/var1/var2 maps to Controller::action($var1, $var2), but you can use routes to customize URLs and how they are interpreted by your application.

 Some features in an application merit packaging as a whole.
 A plugin is a package of models, controllers and views that accomplishes a specific purpose that can span multiple applications.
 A user management system or a simplified blog might be a good fit for CakePHP plugins.